adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 lang-ref: reset-android-to-factory-settings
 ---

-Resetting your Android device can be a solution when you're facing persistent error messages or system issues, like app crashes or slow performance.
+Resetting your Android device can be a solution when you're facing persistent error messages or system issues, like apps crashes or slow performance.
 It's especially useful when you can't troubleshoot problems or when you want to wipe all data, for instance, when transferring the device.

 Discover in this detailed article the step-by-step process for performing a factory reset on your Android device, whether it's through the Settings menu or from the Recovery Mode.
-We'll also cover essential precautions and provide valuable information to help you successfully reset your device.

 ## Understanding Factory Reset

 Restoring the Android system to factory settings involves deleting all the content that was added after the operating system was initially installed.
-This includes all data in the internal memory, such as pictures, photos, applications, settings made to the operating system, the status of basic applications, contacts saved in the phone, messages, and essentially every piece of data stored in the phone's internal memory.
+This includes all data in the internal memory, such as pictures, photos, applications, settings made to the operating system, the status of basic applications, contacts saved in the phone, messages, and essentially every piece of data stored on the device.

 Hence, before following the instructions in this tutorial, if you wish to preserve your existing data on the phone, it's essential to create a backup of them.
 Otherwise, they will be permanently deleted, with no possibility of recovery.

-To back up your contacts, SMS, applications, calendar, and call history, you'll need to use an application that can perform these tasks.
-This application can save the data to your phone's memory card, your computer, or online storage services such as your Google account.
+To back up your data you will have to use a specialized application that can save the data to a memory card, a computer, or on online storage services such as your Google account.
 One example of such an application is Super Backup, but there are many others available on the Google Play Store that can serve the same purpose.

-## Getting ready for a device reset
+## Getting ready for the Reset

 Before you begin, take the following precautions:

-- ***Backup your data***: Ensure that all data you want to keep is securely backed up to an external memory card, your computer, or your Google account.
+- ***Backup your data***: Ensure that all data you want to keep is securely backed up to an external memory card, a computer, or your Google account.
-- ***Charge your device***: Make sure your device has an adequate power level, ideally above 80 or more, and connect your it to a power source using the charging cable.
+- ***Charge your device***: Make sure your device has an adequate power level, ideally above 80 or more, and connect it to a power source using the charging cable.
-- ***Review data deletion***: Before proceeding, review the list of data types that will be deleted from the phone's internal memory during a factory reset.
+- ***Review data deletion***: Before proceeding, review the list of data types that will be deleted from the phone's internal memory during the factory reset.
 - ***Explore alternative reset options***: Options such as "Reset All Settings," "Reset Network Settings," and "Reset Accessibility Settings "may allow you to address specific issues without deleting all data.

 These precautions are essential to avoid data loss and interruptions during the factory reset process.